fritx/blog/README.md

 ### Easy: Writing in Markdown

-Or you can use other one
+Or you can use other renderer instead

-What you should do is to modify one function
+All you need to do is rewrite at most two functions

 ### Flexible: Special Page Mastering